 - 1.5.
 Such laboratories must define the procedures performed and excluded from their laboratories. - 1.5.1.
-Patient exclusions for such laboratories should include: a) NYHA Class 4, b) pulmonary edema due to ischemia, c) those with known peripheral vascular disease if no vascular surgery available, d) complex congenital heart disease, e) acute coronary syndromes except where PCI procedures approved and f) all pediatric procedures - 1.6.
+Patient exclusions for such laboratories should include: a) NYHA Class 4, b) pulmonary edema due to ischemia, c) those with known peripheral vascular disease if no vascular surgery available, d) complex congenital heart disease, e) acute coronary syndromes and f) all pediatric procedures - 1.6.
 Such laboratories must perform no less than 400 diagnostic coronary angiograms annually with outcomes equivalent to national performance benchmarks as established by the NCDR.
-The performance metrics examined will be: a) in-hospital risk-adjusted mortality for patients undergoing diagnostic cath, b) procedure-related q-wave MI, c) post procedure stroke, d) vascular complication requiring transfusion or surgery, e) rate of emergency CABG and f) incidence of non-obstructive disease (all stenoses in major arteries < 50% diameter reduction in severity for elective procedures) - 1.6.1.
+The performance metrics examined will be: a) in-hospital mortality for patients undergoing diagnostic cath, b) procedure-related q-wave MI, c) post procedure stroke, d) vascular complication requiring transfusion or surgery, e) rate of emergency CABG or transfer to a PCI center and f) incidence of non-obstructive disease (all stenoses in major arteries < 50% diameter reduction in severity for elective procedures) - 1.6.1.
 Alternative volume minimums will be considered for laboratories operating in remote geographic areas based on an assessment of their quality metrics and case review. - 1.7.
 Such laboratories must have a written and rehearsed plan for the transport of patients to a facility with surgery.
 A formal transfer agreement is a requirement. - 1.8.
-Any facility with risk-adjusted procedure mortality or the need for same-day emergency CABG more than 2 standard deviations above the national benchmark as established by the NCDR in a 12 month period must conduct an external audit.
+Any facility with risk-adjusted procedure mortality or the need for same-day emergency CABG in the lowest quartile (compared to the most recent NCDR benchmarks) of performance for 2 consecutive individual quarters) must conduct an external audit.